 Shunting is a type of surgery to remove fluid from the brain.
-Some tumours can cause a blockage that causes the cerebrospinal fluid (CSF) in the brain to build up.
-This collection of fluid can be called hydrocephalus.
+Some tumours can cause a blockage which means cerebrospinal fluid (CSF) builds up in the brain.
+This collection of fluid is called hydrocephalus.

 The fluid build-up can cause pressure inside the brain.
 A special tube called a shunt can be put in to drain away the fluid and relieve the pressure.
 The fluid is normally drained from the brain into the tummy (abdomen), where it is absorbed into your body.